Get insider access

 Additional Information

-If you want to use ClearType to improve text clarity, type in 'Cleartype' in the Windows search bar and choose the option 'Adjust ClearType text.'
-You'll then be prompted to go through a five-step tuning guide where you have to choose the box that looks best to you.
-On the first test where there are only two options, although it isn't clearly stated, the left choice is for monitors with an RGB sub-pixel layout, while the right one is for a BGR layout.
-Afterward, complete the tuning as directed.
-As always, features like ClearType are a matter of taste, and some people may find it bothersome on some monitors, so you should adjust it to your preference.
-If you don't get the desired result, the tuning can always be performed again, or you can disable it completely.
-Lastly, ClearType doesn't work across all programs, so even if you tune it properly, it might not be applied everywhere.
+If you want to use ClearType to improve text clarity, type in 'ClearType' in the Windows search bar and choose the option 'Adjust ClearType text.'
+On the first test, where there are only two options, although it isn't clearly stated, the left choice is for monitors with an RGB subpixel layout, while the right one is for a BGR layout.
+You'll then be prompted to go through a multi-step tuning guide where you repeatedly select the box that looks best to you.
+Features like ClearType are a matter of taste, so you should adjust it to your preference.
+If you don't get the desired result, you can always perform the tuning again or turn it off.
+ClearType doesn't work across all programs, so it might not be applied everywhere, even if you tune it properly.

 Conclusion